-Google is associated with innovation in every aspect of its business and its management techniques are no exception.
+Google is associated with innovation in every aspect of its business, and its management techniques are no exception.

-Google employs multiple award systems to motivate employees and perhaps the most notable is its peer-to-peer recognition program.
+Google employs multiple award systems to motivate employees, and perhaps the most notable is its peer-to-peer recognition program.
 This program allows Google employees to proactively recognize their peers for doing something big or small that goes above and beyond the call of duty.
 Peers often reward an activity that would have gone completely unnoticed by managers.

-Google peer bonuses typically aren’t large but in the words of one employee: “it’s a great privilege to receive one.”
+Google peer bonuses typically aren’t large, but in the words of one employee: “it’s a great privilege to receive one.”

 A typical example of a peer bonus would be one employee giving $175 to a peer who “coded an SQL query for me and saved me a lot of time.”
+Using an internal tool, peers nominate individuals for bonuses, providing context for their manager to review and approve.

 The system isn’t without critics.
 Piaw Nai, in his presentation "5 Google Engineering Management Mistakes," claims that “[p]eer bonus structure was very well done, but not widely used inside engineering.”
 He goes on to suggest that the sums involved might be considered “insulting."